ejm714/scipy_proceedings/papers/emily_dorne/main.md

 1. Sentinel-2 satellite imagery
 2. Land cover classifications

 **Sentinel-2** is a wide-swath, high-resolution, multi-spectral imaging mission.
-The Sentinel-2 Multispectral Instrument (MSI) samples [13 spectral bands](https://docs.sentinel-hub.com/api/latest/data/sentinel-2-l2a/#available-bands-and-data): four bands at 10 meters, six bands at 20 meters and three bands at 60 meters spatial resolution.
+The Sentinel-2 Multispectral Instrument (MSI) samples [13 spectral bands](https://docs.sentinel-hub.com/api/latest/data/sentinel-2-l2a/#available-bands-and-data): four bands at 10 meters, six bands at 20 meters, and three bands at 60 meters spatial resolution.
 The mission provides global coverage of the Earth's land surface every 5 days.
 Sentinel-2 data is accessed through Microsoft's [Planetary Computer](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a).

 CyFi uses high-resolution Sentinel-2 satellite imagery (10-30m) to focus on smaller water bodies with rapidly changing blooms.
 This is a significant improvement in resolution over Sentinel-3, which is used by most existing satellite-based cyanobacteria detection tools and has a resolution of 300-500m.

-The Climate Research Data Package **Land Cover Gridded Map** (2020) classifies land surface into 22 classes, which have been defined using the United Nations Food and Agriculture Organization's Land Cover Classification System (LCCS).
+The Climate Research Data Package **Land Cover Gridded Map** (2020) categorizes land surface into 22 classes, which have been defined using the United Nations Food and Agriculture Organization's Land Cover Classification System (LCCS).
 The map is based on data from the Medium Resolution Imaging Spectrometer (MERIS) sensor on board the polar-orbiting Envisat-1 environmental research satellite by the European Space Agency.
 CyFi accesses the data using the CCI-LC database hosted by the ESA Climate Change Initiative's [Land Cover project](https://www.esa-landcover-cci.org/?q=node/164).

 ### Feature processing

 Each observation (or "sampling point") is a unique combination of date, latitude, and longitude.
 Feature generation for each observation is as follows:

   1. Identify relevant Sentinel-2 tiles based on a bounding box of 2,000m around the sampling point and a time range of 30 days prior to (and including) the sampling date.
-  2. Select the most recent image that has a bounding box containing fewer than 5% of cloud pixels.
+  2. Select the most recent image that has a bounding box containing less than 5% cloud pixels.
 If none of the images meet this criteria, no prediction is made for that sampling point.
   3. Filter the pixels in the bounding box to the water area using the scene classification (SCL) band.
   4. Generate band summary statistics (e.g., mean, 95th percentile) and ratios (e.g, green-blue ratio, NDVI) using 15 different Sentinel-2 bands.
 The full list of satellite image features is here: https://github.com/drivendataorg/cyfi/blob/ad239c8569d6ef48b8769b3bebe98029ea6ecb6f/cyfi/config.py#L93-L121
   5. Look up static land cover map data for the sampling point, and combine land cover information with satellite features.